TREASURIES-Yields drop as Russia-Ukraine tensions rise, West ramps up sanctions

 “I don’t think the Fed will not raise rates because of what’s going on in Russia and Ukraine, but I do feel they certainly might comment on the fact that we do have these geopolitical tensions and we might have to wait and see how things go,” di Galoma said.

-The yield curve between two-year and 10-year notes US2US10=TWEB steepened three basis points to 42 basis points.
+The yield curve between two-year and 10-year notes US2US10=TWEB steepened two basis points to 41 basis points.

-Borrowing costs for dollars in currency derivatives markets also rose sharply, with the three-month EURCBS3M=ICAP cross-currency swaps for euro-dollar reaching their widest level in three months.
+Borrowing costs for dollars in currency derivatives markets also rose sharply, with the three-month EURCBS3M=ICAP cross-currency swaps for euro-dollar reaching their widest level since March 2020.

+Inflation expectations increased on concerns that a shortage of oil and other commodities will add to already high price pressures.

+Breakeven rates on five-year Treasury Inflation-Protected Securities (TIPS) US5YTIP=RR, which reflect expected annual inflation, rose to 3.08%, from 2.99% on Friday.

 Fed Chairman Jerome Powell will testify before Congress on March 2 and March 3.

-Data on Monday showed that the U.S. trade deficit in goods widened sharply in January as businesses continued to replenish depleted inventories.
-The goods trade deficit jumped 7.1% to $107.6 billion.
+Data on Monday showed that the U.S. trade deficit in goods widened sharply to a record high in January amid an increase in imports as businesses continued to replenish depleted inventories.

 This week’s major U.S. economic release will be Friday’s jobs report for February.